dacampsss/wp-academiap-free/README.md

 # wp-academiap-free
-Free parts of "Academia P" Wordpress theme
+Free parts of "Academia P" Wordpress theme, making it respectful to mixed license schema.